ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

   --set kubeletDir="/var/snap/microk8s/common/var/lib/kubelet" # The Kubelet has permissions at this location to mount the NFS shares
 ```

-- Run following to see your pods deployed
+- Kubectl show me the pods

 ```
 kubectl get pods